xye7ei/pryo/README.md

 pryo
 =====

-This is a experimental core implementation for *Prolog* functionalities in *Python* environment.
-It aims to allow experimenting Prolog-style *knowledge base* utilities within native Python language environment.
+This is an experimental implementation for *Prolog* functionalities in *pure Python*.
+You can create a Prolog-style *knowledge base* and run queries in it with pure Python.

-The implementation is based on instructions in book [AIMA](http://aima.cs.berkeley.edu/) with the most basic *backward-chaining* query algorithm.
+The implementation is based on instructions in the book [AIMA](http://aima.cs.berkeley.edu/), based on the most basic *backward-chaining* query algorithm.

+# Usage

-## Preparing a knowledge base
+## Preparing knowledge base

-The knowledge base object `KB` stores a set of first-order logical sentences and provides query interfaces.
-Further, the proxy object `KBMan` (knowledge base manager) is a namespace and manager wrapping a `KB` instance for simple accessing `KB`'s contents, where `KB` is no more exposed to the user directly.
+A knowledge base object (ie. `KB`) stores a set of first-order logical sentences and provides query interfaces.
+The proxy object `KBMan` (knowledge base manager) is a manager object wrapping a `KB` instance and offers simplified access patterns to the content of `KB` (where `KB` is not exposed to the user directly).

-Simply calling `KBMan()` makes a new knowledge base:
+Simply calling `KBMan()` creates a new knowledge base:

 ``` python
 from pryo import KBMan